20kdc/c3ds-projects/ral/docs/Language/Statements.md

 ### for

-For loops consist of initial variables (as in a `let` statement), a condition, and an adjustment statement.
+`for` loops consist of initial variables (as in a `let` statement), a condition, an adjustment statement, and finally a loop body.

+They're essentially fancy syntax for a `while` loop with some rearranging.

 ```
 for a = 1; a <= 10; a++ {